ankibues/Revealer/README.md

 ## Future work:

+Below is a list of features to be added in future releases in 2024:

-> Dark vs Light mode implementation
+Update Image Handling System for images not available in Unsplash Dark vs Light mode implementation
+Minor UI changes
-> AI assistant based hint system
+AI assistant based hint system
+User Authentication
-> Leaderboard capability
+Leaderboard capability

 ## Donation: